ndejong/pfsense_fauxapi/README.md

 common however a good example is getting newly defined network interfaces or VLANs to be recognized.
-These situations are easily handled by calling the **send_event** action with the payload **interface reload all** - see the example included below and refer to a the resolution to [user issue #10](https://github.com/ndejong/pfsense_fauxapi/issues/10)
+These situations are easily handled by calling the **send_event** action with the payload **interface reload all** - see the example included below and refer to a the resolution to [Issue #10](https://github.com/ndejong/pfsense_fauxapi/issues/10)

 __NB:__ *As at FauxAPI v1.2 the **function_call** action has been introduced that now provides the ability to issue function calls directly into pfSense.*